Be-Secure/BeSLab/AISecurityLabSetupGuide.md

     3. The playbook then executes the sequence of defined BeSPlugins (security tools) within that environment, passing the target asset (e.g., code repository path, model file location) as input to each plugin.
     4. The playbook collects the results from each plugin.

-This sequence of a playbook orchestrating environments and plugins is visually depicted in **Diagram 4: Assessment Execution Flow**
+This sequence of a playbook orchestrating environments and plugins is visually depicted in **Diagram 4**
 ![Assessment Execution Flow](./docs/images/Diagram4AssessmentExecutionWorkflow.png)
+**Diagram 4: Assessment Execution Flow**

 #### <a id="3.2.3">**3.2.3 Generating and Storing Reports (OSARs)**</a>
   After the plugins within a playbook have run, the results need to be formalized into a standard report .